EMPTYVOID-DEV/ML-Models/obsidian/Linear regression.md

+# Linear regression

 Its general linear model with a hypothesis function that goes as follows :

 `H(x)=Q0+Q1*X1+...Qn*Xn` where X1....Xn are the features and Q0....Qn are the parameters.